Vedat Erenoglu

 Primary purpose Production memory and contract system for AI-assisted software workspaces.
 Markdown/Obsidian-style shared wiki maintained by an LLM agent.
 Temporal context graph engine for AI agents.
 Agent skill that turns a folder of mixed files into a queryable graph/wiki output.

-Best use case Multi-project software workspace where PRDs, rules, design systems, decisions, code evidence, and agent context must stay aligned.
+Best use case Multi-project software workspace where PRDs, rules, design systems, decisions, code evidence, graph memory, and agent context must stay aligned.
 Shared workspace knowledge, cross-project summaries, durable linked wiki pages, and human-readable synthesis.
 Building and querying evolving temporal graphs from structured and unstructured data.
 Exploring a folder of code, docs, images, papers, and other files as a generated graph.

 Human contract files First-class: RULES.md, WORKSPACE_GUIDE.md, project cards, PRDs, AGENTS.md, DESIGN_SYSTEM.md, and ADRs.
 Wiki schema and pages are human-readable, but not a full software contract hierarchy.
 Supports provenance, but does not define software-project contract files as the workflow center.
 Produces graph/wiki outputs, but does not define PRD/rules/design-system contract governance.